bharget/bharget/README.md

 💬 Ask me about the behind the scenes tech at the Brew!
 Some things we've built:

-* A custom referral program to drive growth
+* A custom referral program to drive growth.
 * An editorial CMS to make building high engagement newsletters a breeze.
 * A custom sales tool for tracking and managing upcoming native ad placements.
 (Both Web, Email, and Podcasts)
 * More coming soon! ...